fossasia/susi.ai/README.md

 * Chat Composer Font Size: 16px
 * Chat Message Font Colour: ![#001d38](https://placehold.it/15/001d38/000000?text=+) `#001d38`
 * Message Composer Font Colour: ![#001d38](https://placehold.it/15/001d38/000000?text=+) `#001d38`

-# How to add translations in new languages for SUSI Web Chat Components using Weblate
-* Go to [https://hosted.weblate.org/projects/susi-ai/chat/](https://hosted.weblate.org/projects/susi-ai/chat/) and Login using your Github Account.
-* Select Chat component to add new translations.
-* Click on `Start new translation` and choose a new language for which you want to add translations.
-* After selecting the language, you can add your own translations for the different strings.
-* Save the translations.
-* Click on the Manage Tab to commit your changes to the local repository based on the translations.

-**Note**
-- To make changes to a repository make sure you are Authenticated
-- To read more about Weblate and about its integration go to [https://docs.weblate.org/en/](https://docs.weblate.org/en/)